3D All-Stars Tip: Find Mario's Lost Cap in Super Mario 64

 Mario can only lose his cap in three stages: Shifting Sand Land, Tall, Tall Mountain and Snowman's Land.
 The cap can only be found in the stage that you lost it in.
 If you don't remember which stage it happened, you'll have to check all three to find it.

-In Shifting Sand Land, after retrieving the first power star, Klepto will be flying around the four pillars, if he steals Mario's cap, he will continue to retain it.
+In Shifting Sand Land, after retrieving the first power star, Klepto will be flying around the four pillars, if he steals Mario's cap, he will continue to hold on to it.
 Jump up at Klepto when he flies near Mario to recover the cap.

 In Snowman's Land, the giant snowman in the stage will blow out an arctic breeze, blowing Mario and his cap away.
 If the cap is not subsequently recovered, Mario will be subsequently capless.
-If you leave the stage without the cap and re-enter, one of the snowmen will be wearing the cap, spin around to defeat him, and the cap will be once again yours.
+If you leave the stage without the cap and re-enter, one of the snowmen will be wearing the cap, run circles around the snowman to defeat him, and the cap will be lying down on the snow for you to pick up.

-Don't lose Mario's cap, but if you do, it will be one of these three stages.
+Be careful and don't lose Mario's cap, but if you do, it will be one of these three stages!